-Ultimately, though, it’s all about how a speaker sounds.
-And whether you’re looking for a Bluetooth speaker for your home, studio, or something super-portable, we’ve got you covered.
+Of course, how a speaker sounds is the most important aspect when thinking of buying.
+But there are several other essential factors to consider too, such as weight, connectivity and battery life.
+With this guide, whether you’re looking for a Bluetooth speaker for your home, studio, or something super-portable, we’ve got you covered.

 Which Bluetooth speakers should you buy?